 India consists of over 6,40,867 villages, in which 68 per cent of the country’s population lives, making it a huge source of constantly changing and accumulating data (Census, 2011).
 Even though significantly large data sets have been generated on various aspects of spatial and non-spatial scales, many challenges still remain unanswered.
 One of the biggest challenges faced is lack of awareness among user communities, executives and policymakers on the potential use, scope and impact of such data in decision making.

 There is a need of a strong structure which is an integral part of the system on all fronts, such as data collection, storage, analysis and its use in assisting officials to frame policies which provide solutions for micro level problems.
 Due to the long strides in development, information at village level has now become particularly crucial to propose and design new programmes while managing the resources in an efficient manner.

-In this context, the NRDMS division of the Department of Science & Technology, Govt. of India, has visualized and commenced an innovative national network programme for the development of a comprehensive ‘Village Information System’, which uses the services of energetic youth pursuing undergraduate and graduate programmes in science and social science disciples, pursuing the collection, collation and pre-processing of required data at village level while promoting the concept of ‘Earn while you learn’.
+In this context, the NRDMS division of the Department of Science & Technology, Govt. of India, has visualized and commenced an innovative national network programme for the development of a comprehensive ‘Decisions Support System for villages’, which uses the services of energetic youth pursuing undergraduate and graduate programmes in science and social science disciples, pursuing the collection, collation and pre-processing of required data at village level while promoting the concept of ‘Earn while you learn’.

 Fig: NRDMS meet to discuss the development of a comprehensive data system.